andreybratus/tutorial/create-transform.md

 Tutorial to create a simple transform with OpenRefine
 =====================================================

 This tutorial describes the process of perfmorning data cleaning operations with OpenRefine and how to extract transformation rules that we use to clean a specific dataset.
-These rules can be later used to pass to the batchrefine [transformer][1].
+These rules can be later used to pass to the Batchrefine [transformer](https://github.com/fusepoolP3/p3-batchrefine).

 Requirements for this tutorial:

-* Install **OpenRefine** from [here][2] or clone and build it from source [git](https://github.com/OpenRefine/OpenRefine.git)
+* Install **OpenRefine** from [here][openrefine] or clone and build it from source [git](https://github.com/OpenRefine/OpenRefine.git)
 * As input file we use a CSV [file](http://dati.toscana.it/dataset/ceb33e9c-7c80-478a-a3be-2f3700a64906/resource/5e8ec560-cbe6-4630-b191-e274218c183c/download/strutturericettive20141012.csv) provided by RET.

 Tutorial